Best Games Like RimWorld

 First Feudal depicts you as a medieval feudal lord in control of a functioning village with restricted resources and a minor population of peasants.

-The goal is to eventually turn your humble settlement into an imposing medieval castle that instantly strikes fear into your enemies.
+The goal is to eventually turn your small settlement into an imposing medieval castle that instantly strikes terror into your enemies.

 Like RimWorld, a large portion of the game revolves around building structures, mining resources, and growing crops.